Nuno-Jesus/Make-A-Make/README.md

 If you're constantly writing the same complex expressions, you can define a function of your own and assign it the expression.
 When the times to expand the function, each `param` is assigned to the temporary variables `$(1)`, `$(2)`, etc. As for `$(0)` it receives the variable in `variable`.

-Let's assume you need to compile a few sub-Makefiles and echo a message to alert it has been done.
+Let's assume you need to compile a few sub-Makefiles.
+You also want to keep track of the progress using some custom messages.
 Something like this:

 ```Makefile
 all: